 These are the 5 bottles of inexpensive rosé wine that I used for my tasting that I think you and your friends will love too!
-Whether you’re hosting a wine tasting or just want to try a new rosé, these are my picks!
+Whether you're hosting a wine tasting or just want to find a new good rosé wine, these are my picks!

 Like any wine, there are tons of flavor profiles but with rosé, they literally can be very bad to OMG I need an IV drip of this.